Fiserv/verifynow/docs/realtime-verification-additions.md

 <div class="card-body">
 <ul>
 <li>To use Real-Time Verification and Addition, the user will enter the User ID and Password for their bank account and click the Submit button.
-Go to Real-Time Verification and Addition.</li>
+The user will be redirected to Step 3.</li>
 <li>To add an account manually, the user will click the Add Account Manually button.
-Go to Adding Account Manually.</li>
+The user will be redirected to Step 4.</li>
 </ul>
 </div>